KarolDuracz/3D-computer-graphics-and-calculations/OpenCL/demo1 - opencl and python basics/tests/1 - 31-03-2026 - try connecting opencl_demo_matrix with nanoGPT/README.md

 <h3>How to run it, how I ran this test? </h3>

 1. First, I'm using the "fixed" version from this repo.
 I run it with the command I provided there: ``` python app2.py --out_dir=out-shakespear-char --device=cpu --port=5000 ```
-The web application has 1 line and 1 sample, because that's how many samples the kernel can calculate for shape x (1, 48, 384).- THIS IS IMPORTANT! - https://github.com/KarolDuracz/Machine-Learning/tree/main/1%20-%20nanoGPT%20web%20interface%20to%20generate%20samples%20from%20input/fixes
+The web application has 1 line and 1 sample, because that's how many samples the kernel can calculate for shape x (1, 48, 384).- THIS IS IMPORTANT! - https://github.com/KarolDuracz/Machine-Learning/tree/main/1%20-%20nanoGPT%20web%20interface%20to%20generate%20samples%20from%20input/fixes - so with this kernel that only does ( 1, 48, 384 ) it can only process 1 line, 1 sample.
+That's why I wrote "hard code" at the top.
 <br /><br />
 So the kernel's hard code doesn't allow you to manipulate tensors like you can in pytorch.
 But as I wrote, I was interested in testing it out first.
 <br /><br />